-A total of 90 credit hours is required, of which 30 must come from didactic courses with grades of B or higher.
-Students enrolled in the O.D. program, may apply up to 6 credit hours to this requirement of 30 didactic credit hours.
-Students having received the MS degree in Vision Science from Indiana University can apply those credits towards the Ph.D. degree.
-When the grade point average of a student falls below 3.0, the student will be placed on academic probation.
+A total of 90 credit hours is required, of which 30 must come from didactic courses with grades of C or higher.
+Students holding the O.D. degree or enrolled in the O.D. program, may apply up to 6 credit hours to this requirement of 30 didactic credit hours.
+When the grade point average of a student falls below 3.0, the student will be placed on academic probation and to remain in the program, must show substantial progress in the following semester.